EEN421/EEN421.github.io/_posts/2025-11-03-👻-The-Ghosts-Hiding-in-Every-Network:-End-of-Life-Devices-and-Software-☠️.md

 Now, if you’re thinking, “Wait, couldn’t I just pull this from Sentinel with a regular KQL query?” — great question.
 You could try… but here’s the catch.

 > The DeviceTvmSoftwareInventory table — the one that holds all that rich lifecycle and end-of-support data — doesn’t usually live in Sentinel unless _explicitly ingested_.
-It’s part of Defender’s Threat & Vulnerability Management (TVM) dataset, which is stored directly in the Defender XDR portal and retained there for around 30 days by default, so typically stays there.
+It’s part of Defender’s Threat & Vulnerability Management (TVM) dataset, which is stored directly in the Defender XDR portal and retained there for around 30 days **for free** by default, so it typically stays there.

 <br/>
 <br/>